Luiz-E/Spring-Boot-3-Spring-6-Hibernate-for-Beginners/README.md

-This project is used to learn how to inject custom properties
+This project is used as an introduction to spring dependency injection

-define a property as:
-property.name.anything.else=valueOfProperty

-Inject into a variable by the annotation:
-@Value("${property.name.anything.else}")